sdnarola/nisl_ci_demo/readme.rst

 - **Users Module in Admin Area:** User Management module with possible information.
 It can be used as a base & can be extended as per the project requirement.
 - **Roles Module in Admin Area:** A basic role module to manage roles & user permissions based on the roles.
 This module can be extended as per the project requirement or can be removed completely if there is no need of it.
 - **Email Templates Module in Admin Area:** A Email Template module to manage "Sign Up" & "Forgot Password" Email content from the admin area.
 This module can be extended as per the project requirement or can be removed completely if there is no need of it.
 - **Settings Module in Admin Area:** A basic settings module to manage website level settings from the admin area.
-This module can be extended as per the project requirement or can be removed completely if there is no need of it.
+This module can be extended as per the project requirement or can be removed completely if there is no need of it .
+- **Authentication in users Area:** Sign Up, Login, Forgot Password, Remember Me.
+- **Multiple Theme concept in users Area:** Default theme & a sample(Jupiter) theme as reference.

 ***************************************************************************
 Additional Files or Directories added on the top of Fresh CodeIgniter code.